What we're building

 plugins) in a reliable manner, organizations often struggle with distributing their Protobuf files and stubs.
 This creates substantial overhead, and often requires a dedicated team to manage the process.
 Even when using a build system like Bazel, exposing APIs to external customers remains problematic. -

 The tooling ecosystem is limited: Many user-friendly tools exist for REST/JSON APIs today.
-On the other hand, mock server generation, fuzz testing, documentation, and other daily API concerns are not widely standardized or user friendly for Protobuf APIs.
+On the other hand, mock server generation, fuzz testing, documentation, and other daily API concerns aren't widely standardized or user friendly for Protobuf APIs.
 As a result, teams regularly reinvent the wheel and build custom tooling to replicate the JSON ecosystem.

 Buf is building a modern Protobuf ecosystem